Student Development and Enrollment Services

 Curious about cooking?
 Trying to choose healthy foods on a budget?
 Here are a few fresh-picked options you’ll love, including free cooking demonstrations, cooking classes and organic produce.
 Get details below or visit Wellness and Health Promotion Services to learn about FreshU: Grown at UCF programs.

 Knowing your status is the first step in keeping yourself and others safe.
-And with free HIV and STI testing from UCF Student Health Services, it’s easy to get tested and have a better understanding of your health.
+With HIV and STI testing from both UCF Student Health Services and UCF Wellness and Health Promotion Services, it's easy to get tested and have a better understanding of your health.
 If you are 25 or younger and sexually active, you should be screened for sexually transmitted infections at least once a year—even if you don’t have symptoms

 The Purpose of UCF’s commitment to an initiative for students with intellectual disabilities is to design and implement an inclusive and comprehensive postsecondary experience that welcomes students with intellectual disabilities who cannot otherwise traditionally access college opportunities.

 Whether you’re an all-star athlete or a rookie of the year, you’ll love the fun and competitive edge of UCF Intramural Sports.
 Team leagues and individual sports take place year round and include flag football, basketball, soccer, dodgeball, golf and more.
 Best of all, you have the chance to win a coveted IM Sports Champion shirt.